Read stories and words of hope from women with stage 4 breast cancer.

 I lost hair but grew spiritually.
 I felt happy that I was able to have surgery to remove the cancerous half of my liver, and sad when cancer grew back in what was left.
 Battle metaphors applied: Like a warrior, I got out my gamma knife and radiated it.

 I slept more than I knew a human could, but the times I was awake were simple and joyful.
 Hearing the laughter of my sons or the buzzing of a hummingbird’s wings — those things kept me grounded and in the moment.

 Amazingly, I am now cancer-free.
 Perjeta, a drug that was not on the market when I was diagnosed, has done what seven chemos, three surgeries, an ablation, and radiation couldn’t.
 It gave me my future back.
 I tentatively step ahead, but I won’t forget the lessons cancer taught me.

 I was diagnosed with metastatic breast cancer in 2009 at the age of 43.
-Although 90 percent of the 155,000 people in the United States currently living with metastatic breast cancer were previously treated for early stage breast cancer, that wasn’t the case for me.
+Although the majority of people in the United States currently living with metastatic breast cancer were previously treated for early stage breast cancer, that wasn’t the case for me.
 I was metastatic from my first diagnosis.

 Getting my head around this diagnosis was challenging.
 Here are six things I wish I had known back then.
 I hope they will help other newly diagnosed metastatic breast cancer patients.